rhythnic/react-form-wrapper/README.md

 This module is being published prematurely as a means of potentially getting feedback to improve the API.
 It's possible that the API might change slightly.
 Use at your own risk.
-There aren't currently any tests.
+There aren't currently many tests.

 ## How it works